montyr75/da_bootcamp/courses/start_programming_with_dart/more_about_function_parameters/instructions.md

 ##### Mixing Optional and Required Parameters (Revisited)

-Optional parameters, even named ones, must come at the end of the list if there are also required parameters in a function's signature:
+Optional parameters, even named ones, must come at the end of the list if there are also regular, required parameters in a function's signature:

 ```dart
 void myFunction(String name, int age, {bool retired = false})